cosmos/sdk-tutorials/academy/ibc/channels.md

 <HighlightBox type="synopsis">

-In this section:
+In this section, you will:

-* Establishing a channel
+* Establish a channel.
-* Application packet flow
+* Learn about application packet flow.

 </HighlightBox>